 Businesses selling cheap jewelry, clothes, and other kitsch merchandise to tourists soon took over retail spaces formerly known for fine shopping.
 This decline would continue until the early 2000s.

 Then, in 1987, Bayside Marketplace opened up in the northern part of Downtown, drawing 12 million visitors and $72 million in sales.
 It quickly became a popular destination for tourists, offering shopping, food, and performances on an existing marina by the Bay.
-While it succeeded in drawing tourists to the Downtown area again, it’s fortunes would soon wane, with another decline in the 1990s leaving Bayside largely vacant with little to offer.
+While it succeeded in drawing tourists to the Downtown area again, its fortunes would soon wane, with another decline in the 1990s leaving Bayside largely vacant with little to offer.

 The late 1980s also saw the construction of the Miami Arena, which would house the Miami Heat, the Florida Panthers, and the University of Miami’s basketball team.
 Built at a cost of $55 million (about $105 million in 2015 dollars), it would be abandoned just 10 years later, its infrastructure quickly decaying.

 Fortunately for Downtown, the first decade of the 21st century has seen the area’s luck turn around.
 A development boom led to the construction of new housing, hotels, and cultural centers.
 The American Airlines Arena, built in 2000, is now the home to the Miami Heat and attracts top acts from around the world, while the Adrienne Arsht Center and a restored Bayfront Park have become top destinations for visitors and locals alike.
-Most recently, major draws include the new Pérez Art Museum Miami and the soon-to-open Frost Science Museum, both of which will sit beside each other in Museum Park.
+Most recent, major draws include the new Pérez Art Museum Miami and the Frost Science Museum, both of which sit beside each other in Museum Park.

 A transient neighborhood with an ever-evolving image, Downtown continues to grow and adapt to the 21st century.
 Adapting, however, has also meant the loss of many historic sites.
 Yet it retains a mix of early iconic buildings like the Freedom Tower alongside the new skyscrapers, and there are plenty of places Downtown that still seem untouched by time.
 It’s a place where Miami’s earliest past coexists with its future.